zuni-lab/zuni-application/README.md

-# ZUNI: A PLATFORM FOR PRIVACY PRESERVING ELECTRONIC CERTIFICATION
+# ZUNI: Empowering Your Identity, Safeguarding Privacy
 >> @flow-hackathon-season2

 Hi superstars ✋, welcome to the ZUNI Application, developed by the DVLab team!